TERREMEMBER/znbase/docs/content/stable/explore/ysql-language-features/_index.md

 ## What's extra in YSQL?

-Since YugabyteDB is a distributed SQL database, there are some features that make more sense for YSQL and hence are not present in PostgreSQL.
+Since ZNbaseDB is a distributed SQL database, there are some features that make more sense for YSQL and hence are not present in PostgreSQL.
 These are outlined below.

 |     Feature in YSQL          |        Description of feature                             |
 |------------------------------|-----------------------------------------------------------|